Oil Can Boyd: 1982–1989: Boston Red Sox

-Boyd attended Meridian High School (Mississippi) then Jackson State University.
 He was selected by the Boston Red Sox in the 16th round of the 1980 amateur draft, and made his debut in the 1982 season.
 A lanky frame at 6-foot-2, and weighing only 150 pounds, Boyd pitched 10 years in the majors before blood clots in his right arm ended his career.

 From 1983 to 1985 Boyd won 31 games for Boston, with 15 victories in 1985.
 By the All-Star break in 1985, Boyd's record was 10–5 with a 3.19 ERA.
 By the end of that season, he posted career-highs in games started (35), complete games (13), strikeouts (154) and innings pitched (272.1).
 Boyd was the recipient of the 1985 Boston Red Sox Pitcher of the Year Award as selected by the Boston Baseball Writers Association.

 In 1986, he won a career-high 16 games for the Sox.
 Boyd's record at the All-Star break was 11–6 with a 3.71 ERA.
 During the 1986 American League Championship Series, Boyd started two games against the California Angels, winning Game Six.
 Boyd started Game Three of the 1986 World Series against the New York Mets.
 In that game, Boyd gave up four runs in the first inning and six overall despite pitching into the seventh, getting only one run of support in taking the loss.
 He was scheduled to start the deciding seventh game of the series, but a rainout allowed Red Sox manager John McNamara to reconsider his pitching matchup for the game, and gave the nod to Bruce Hurst, who had gotten a third day of rest with the rainout.
 After Boyd received word he was not starting the final game of the series, he went down into the visitors' clubhouse and remained in there alone for some time.
 McNamara dispatched pitching coach Bill Fischer to find Boyd, and Fischer discovered that Boyd had consumed a great deal of alcohol and was in no condition to function, much less play.
 Fischer moved Boyd into the manager's office, locked the door, and left Boyd there for the duration of the game.

 In 1987, Boyd would allege that an encounter with police caused a hairline fracture to his pitching arm that required surgery in August of that year.
 This limited him to seven games and a win–loss record of 1–3 during his shortened season.

 Boyd's injuries contributed to a decline in games started and his win–loss records over his final two seasons with the Red Sox, 1988 and 1989, were 9–7 and 3–2 respectively.